Dancing with the Stars (American TV series): Dance troupe

-Other professional dancers

-In season 30, two professional dancers, Sofia Ghavami and Ezra Sosa, joined the cast.
-Both dancers are not paired with a celebrity partner, but are instead showcased as part of the competing couples' dances throughout the season.
-They are also prepared to step in if a pro is unable to compete.

 Series overview

 Scoring and voting procedure

 In the first two seasons, only the overall ranking between competitors by the judges and the public was relevant.
-In the third season and all subsequent seasons, the scoring system has also made the exact scores relevant.
+In the third and subsequent seasons, the scoring system has also made the exact scores relevant.

 The scoring begins with the judges' marks.
 Each judge gives a numeric score from 1 to 10, for a total score of 3 to 30 or 40.
 The scoring was altered for the "all-star" season 15, during which judges could give scores at 1/2-point intervals from 0.5 to 10, for a total score of 1.5 to 30.
 When multiple performances are scored, only the cumulative total counts.
 The contestants' judges' shares are calculated as the percentage of the total number of points awarded to all contestants that evening.
-(For example, if a team earned 20 pts on a night when the judges awarded 200 pts, their judges' share would be 20/200 = 10%.)
+(For example, if a team earned 20 points on a night when the judges awarded 200 points, their judges' share would be 20/200 = 10%.)
 This percentage is then added to the percentage of North American votes received by each contestant.
-The two couples with the lowest scoring are identified at the end of the show, and the couple with the lowest combined total gets eliminated.
-Season 8 added an occasional 'dance-off', in which contestants could re-perform one of their dances, in an effort to improve their judges' score.
+The two couples with the lowest scores are identified at the end of the show, and the couple with the lowest combined total gets eliminated.
+Season 8 added an occasional "dance-off", in which contestants could re-perform one of their dances, to improve their judges' score.
 This was later discontinued.
-The first perfect score of the season never occurred in the first or second week of the competition.

 Public voting is conducted via a toll-free number, the ABC website, and, most recently, text messages and Facebook; contestants can vote during and immediately after each performance show.
 The maximum number of votes per voter per medium is equal to the number of couples performing that night, or five votes, whichever is larger.
 In April 2010, it was revealed that former contestant Kate Gosselin had e-mailed friends and family asking them to vote as many as 10 times each.
 In November 2010, The Washington Post reported that online voting appeared not to require a valid email address, and accordingly that numerous votes apparently could be cast by one person.